UniPASE: A Generative Model for Universal Speech Enhancement with High Fidelity and Low Hallucinations: Introduction

 Building on this progress, we propose \textbf{UniPASE}, a \textbf{Uni}fied framework that extends \textbf{PASE} to the USE setting established by the URGENT 2025 Challenge.
-First, to address multi-distortion scenarios, we leverage the phonological prior to perform \rev{USE} in the phonetic representation domain, \rev{producing enhanced \emph{phonetic representations} that are trained to approximate clean, distortion-free targets.
+First, to address multi-distortion scenarios, we leverage the phonological prior to perform \rev{USE} in the phonetic representation domain, \rev{producing enhanced phonetic representations that are trained to approximate clean, distortion-free targets.
 This is} motivated by the \rev{idea} that this powerful prior can handle not only noise and reverberation but may generalize to a broader range of distortions.
-Second, \rev{since the \emph{acoustic representations} are not explicitly optimized for enhancement in the previous stage,} we introduce an explicit acoustic enhancement stage \rev{that restores low-level acoustic features suitable for waveform synthesis.} \rev{In this stage}, the enhanced phonetic representations \rev{are conditioned on the degraded acoustic representations to generate enhanced} acoustic representations, \rev{which are} then converted into the waveform via a neural vocoder.
+Second, \rev{since the acoustic representations are not explicitly optimized for enhancement in the previous stage,} we introduce an explicit acoustic enhancement stage \rev{that restores low-level acoustic features suitable for waveform synthesis.} \rev{In this stage}, the enhanced phonetic representations \rev{are conditioned on the degraded acoustic representations to generate enhanced} acoustic representations, \rev{which are} then converted into the waveform via a neural vocoder.
 Finally, to accommodate variable sampling rates, we incorporate a post-processing module that extends the vocoder output from 16~kHz to 48~kHz and subsequently downsamples it to the desired rate.
-To summarize, our contributions are threefold: \begin{itemize} \item We propose UniPASE, a unified generative framework for universal speech enhancement.
-It extends the low-hallucination PASE framework to perform full-stack speech restoration with support for variable sampling rates, achieving low hallucination and high fidelity. \item We introduce an explicit acoustic enhancement stage to complement phonetic enhancement.
-This stage maps degraded acoustic representations to \rev{enhanced} ones that preserve rich acoustic details, thereby improving speaker fidelity and perceptual quality. \item UniPASE establishes new state-of-the-art (SOTA) results on several evaluation datasets, achieving comparable or superior performance to advanced baselines, highlighting the effectiveness of pure generative methods, and demonstrating strong robustness and generalization across different tasks and languages. \end{itemize}
+To summarize, our contributions are threefold: \begin{itemize} \item We propose UniPASE as a system-level extension of the low-hallucination PASE framework for universal speech enhancement.
+It enables full-stack speech restoration with support for variable sampling rates, achieving low hallucination and high fidelity. \item We introduce an explicit acoustic enhancement stage to complement phonetic enhancement.
+This stage maps degraded acoustic representations to \rev{enhanced} ones that preserve rich acoustic details, thereby improving speaker fidelity and perceptual quality. \item UniPASE achieves superior or competitive performance across multiple evaluation datasets compared with advanced baselines, highlighting the effectiveness of pure generative methods, and demonstrating strong robustness and generalization across different tasks and languages. \end{itemize}